FOUNDERS & BOARD OF DIRECTORS

 *Jon Way, Ph.D., is a Research Scientist at Clark University where he is continuing his goal of long-term ecological and behavioral research on coywolves.
 He runs an organization Eastern Coyote/Coywolf Research, works seasonally for Cape Cod National Seashore, is a part-time post-doctoral researcher with the Yellowstone Ecological Research Center, frequently travels to the Yellowstone area, and is seeking a publisher for a 3rd book project of his: “Coywolf”.
 He has also written Suburban Howls, an account of his experiences studying eastern coyotes in Massachusetts.

-*Anonymous, a Wildlife Behaviorist with 40 years of experience working with wildlife, including for one of the large wildlife organizations here in the City.
+*Anonymous, advisor and mentor, a Wildlife Behaviorist with 40 years of experience working with wildlife, including for one of the large wildlife organizations here in the City.

 *Ilana Strubel, MA, DVM, CVSMT, CCRT, Veterinarian Behaviorist with extensive Wildlife Behavior and Interpretation training, and a Certified Docent at Año Nuevo, where she talks about the behavior of the wildlife, particularly sea lions.
 Please visit her website: A Well Adjusted Pet: Meet Ilana.
 Ilana has been observing a coyote’s behavior daily, right from her dining room window, where she can see the behaviors of the coyote, and how it interfaces with the myriads of dogs and people who pass through.

 If you would like to help out in your neighborhood or through your neighborhood association, please contact us at firstname.lastname@example.org.
 Only those that want their names to appear here will be added.
 If you wish to remain under-the-radar, we fully support your decision to do so and will not list you here.